 Initial consultations and a brainstorming meeting convened by the EU Presidency in October 2005 concluded that while numerous legal issues remained to be solved, the concept of a USTB merited further discussion.
-In late March 2006, the High Commissioner circulated a concept paper on the idea of the USTB to all stakeholders, and solicited feedback from them.
+In late March 2006, the High Commissioner circulated a concept paper on the idea of the USTB to all stakeholders, and solicited feedback from them17.
 The Fifth Inter-Committee meeting and the 18th meeting of treaty body chairpersons discussed the paper in depth.
-Further discus-
+Further discussions on the concept paper and other possible solutions to achieve a more unified treaty body system took place at a meeting convened in Liechtenstein from 14 to 16 July 2006.
+This concept paper will be complemented by several options papers, which will also be sent to stakeholders for comments.